Azure/c-pal/win32/devdoc/async_socket_win32.md

 ## Design

 `async_socket_win32` is using the WSA Windows functions with a PTP_POOL in order to perform asynchronous socket send and receives.
-`async_socket_win32` creates its own threadpool environment and cleanup group.
+`async_socket_win32` creates its own threadpool environment.

+The `async_socket_win32` takes ownership of the provided `SOCKET_HANDLE` and is responsible for closing it.
+For that reason, it is not possible to re-open the `async_socket` after closing it.
+This is due to the fact that the socket is created by some external event, such as accepting an incoming connection and closing the underlying socket is not reversible.

 ## Exposed API